 We will disclose your personal information to third parties:

 Storing: We use cloud providers to store our personal data.
 Personal data may be transferred to and stored at a destination outside of the European Economic Area (EEA).

 Processing: We may use third parties to help us deliver our services and they may be based outside the EEA.
-Where data is transferred outside the EEA, We adhere to compliance mechanisms that are identified by the European Commission, for example, the use of EU model contract clauses or conformity to US Privacy Shield.
+Where data is transferred outside the EEA, We adhere to compliance mechanisms that are identified by the European Commission, for example, the use of EU model contract clauses.

 Where we are the processor: in general, personal data is stored in the locations required by our Clients.
 Periodically, our Clients may agree specific terms as to where customer data, venue employee data and head office employee data is stored by us.
 At all times, We act in accordance with the Regulation.